 1. What is Amplify and Cognito?

-➔ Amplify is used to build web applications through latest stacks and is more centric for frontend developers as it provides a step by step guide to build backend services at ease.
+- ➔ Amplify is used to build web applications through the latest stacks and is more centric for frontend developers as it provides a step-by-step guide to build backend services easily.

-➔ On the other hand, Cognito is a service which is used for user registration and user authentication purposes for an application which ensures overall security and accountability for the application owner.
-Cognito also helps reduce building authentication development for a developer such as sign-up, sign-in, sign-out, JWT session management, etc. So, in this way we are assured there are minimum error handling and bugs during development phase.
+- ➔ On the other hand, Cognito is a service used for user registration and user authentication purposes for an application, ensuring overall security and accountability for the application owner.
+Cognito also helps reduce building authentication development for a developer, such as sign-up, sign-in, sign-out, JWT session management, etc. So, in this way, we are assured there are minimum error handling and bugs during the development phase.

-➔ We are going to build a web application which is going to allow only authenticated users to put or add user-info into the database.
+- ➔ We will build a web application that will allow only authenticated users to put or add user info into the database.

-➔ We are going to use Amplify as an fullstack environment to deploy our frontend and backend to our cloud account, Cognito for authentication for our which we do not need to necessarily configure manually as amplify provides default method, React to build our frontend part, API Gateway to build Rest Api that will communicate between our Lambda function and our DynamoDb database.
+- ➔ We are going to use Amplify as a full-stack environment to deploy our frontend and backend to our cloud account, Cognito, for authentication for our, which we do not need to configure manually as amplify necessarily provides a default method.
+React to build our frontend part, API Gateway to build Rest API to communicate between our Lambda function and DynamoDb database.

 3. Configuring Amplify and Creating React Basic App

-➔ Configure amplify by running amplify configure, this will redirect to our aws account for sign-in after which you can create aws profile which will again redirect you to aws account for creating a Iam role with admin permission for the execution of amplify commands through cli or you can use existing aws account which is already configured in your system.
-After successful creation of role provide the access key and secret key for your aws account.
+- ➔ Configure amplify by running amplify configure.
+This will redirect you to our aws account for sign-in, after which you can create an aws profile which will again redirect you to the aws account for creating an IAM role with admin permission for the execution of amplify commands through CLI, or you can use existing AWS account which is already configured in your system.
+After successfully creating the role, provide your AWS account’s access and secret keys.

-➔Creating react app and launching the app on local host to check its working
+- ➔Creating react app and launching the app on the local host to check its working

-➔ Initializing amplify project and providing required information as given below in the following screenshots.
-You can also configure as per your requirements.
+- ➔ Initializing amplify project and providing required information as given below in the following screenshots.
+You can also configure it as per your requirements.

-➔ Select the authentication profile which you configured as in the above steps or you can create a new profile in this step itself.
+- ➔ Select the authentication profile you configured in the above steps, or you can create a new profile in this step.

-➔ After successful completion of these steps, you can find the cloudformation template as given below in your cloudformation dashboard.
-This step is important to ensure whether the aws account is configured properly.
+- ➔ After completing these steps, you can find the Cloudformation template below in your Cloudformation dashboard.
+This step is important to ensure that the AWS account is configured correctly.

-➔ Add following amplify and UI for react libraries
+➔ Add the following amplify and UI for react libraries

 4. Adding Cognito Authentication to our project

-➔ Run following command to add authentication to our project
+- ➔ Run the following command to add authentication to our project

-➔ Select a way for the user to login into his/her account.
-In our project we are using only email for logging into the account.
-You can also add more than one way to login as well as configure more advanced settings for authentication.
+- ➔ Select a way for the user to login into his/her account.
+In our project, we only use email to log into the account.
+You can also add more than one way to log in and configure more advanced settings for authentication.

-➔ Now, let’s open the App.js in the src of the root folder of our project and import Amplify and withAuthenticator from respective libraries.
+- ➔ Now, let’s open the App.js in the src of the root folder of our project and import Amplify and withAuthenticator from respective libraries.
 Also, import cognito user pool configuration as config from aws-exports and stylesheet for react as well.
-You can also add some content to show on the app after logged in.
+After logging in, you can also add some content to the app.
 Destructure props signOut and user.
-Below is the example screenshot for the signOut function used in a button to logout.
+Below is the example screenshot for the signOut function used in a button to log out.

-➔ Launch app again by running command npm start and register account by clicking on create account.
+- ➔ Relaunch the app by running the command npm start and registering the account by clicking create account.

-➔ After clicking on create account a code will be send to your respective email-id, enter the code and you are good to go
+- ➔ After clicking on create account, a code will be sent to your respective email id.
+Enter the code, and you are good to go.

 ➔ Here is the main page of our app with a signout button.